 Day 2 also included a presentation from Marc Eisel, Supply Chain Director at Orangina Schweppes, who discussed good data as the key to customer satisfaction – the running theme throughout the presentation being ‘no data = no sales’.

 Next were the results of the recent GFK Study into food information.
 GFK is a research organisation that positions itself as the trusted source of relevant market and consumer information that enables its clients to make smarter decisions.
-View the results of the study presented in a series of charts.
 Some interesting findings from the research showed that nearly 60% of people feel it is important to know how much fat, sugar and preservatives are in a product before purchasing; while nearly 50% struggle to find nutritional information for a product online.

 Bart Eynatten, Senior Manager, Deloitte Consulting, accompanied by Hilde De Geest then delivered a session on automatic data exchange, highlighting the fact that all manufacturers should be sharing information with customers, and that this exchange of information can bring about many benefits, including the digital influence in sales.
 He also highlighted the importance of integrating labelling processes with EU 1169 compliance processes to avoid having paper process and digital process side-by-side, In addition, Bart championed implementing a PIM to support the digital processes.